ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

   - need better version of merger graphs so can use angular momentum of halo.
   - implement a beta model for the hot gas distribution.
   - add resolved galactic discs
-  - cool in stages and check that this better aligns the instantaneous and averaged cooling rates.
-  - seems to be the CPU bottleneck in the code, so speed up.

 * Star formation and feedback: